-- weight management programs (excluding food). - nutrition programs and counselling. - cholesterol and hypertension screening. - smoking cessation programs and products. - services provided by iridologists, herbalists, Chinese medical practitioners and acupressurists. - other alternative wellness services (such as Reiki, Rolfing and light therapy). - stress management programs. - first aid and CPR (cardiopulmonary resuscitation) training. - health, fitness or lifestyle assessments. - vitamins and supplements, including herbal products. - sleeping aids (such as orthopaedic mattresses and pillows, darkening blinds, white noise machines and ear plugs). - medical alert products and services. - personal care items (such as heating pads, thermometers, sunscreen, teeth whitening kits and denture products). - life coach services or fees for spiritual or wellness retreats (excludes the cost of travel and accommodations). - cosmetic procedures (such as Botox, dermabrasion and tattoo removal).
+- weight management programs (excluding food). - nutrition programs and counselling. - cholesterol and hypertension screening. - smoking cessation programs and products. - maternity services and accessories (such as Doulas, Midwives and classes). - services provided by iridologists, herbalists, Chinese medical practitioners and acupressurists. - other alternative wellness services (such as Reiki, Rolfing and light therapy). - stress management programs. - first aid and CPR (cardiopulmonary resuscitation) training. - health, fitness or lifestyle assessments (such as fees for allergy testing, ergonomic assessments and genetic testing). - vitamins, supplements, herbal products, blenders and juicers. - sleeping aids (such as orthopaedic mattresses and pillows, darkening blinds, white noise machines and ear plugs). - medical alert products and services. - personal care items (such as heating pads, thermometers, sunscreen, teeth whitening kits and denture products).

-- health-related apps, software and programs. - day-spa services (such as baths, saunas and aesthetic treatments).
+- life coach services or fees for spiritual or wellness retreats (excludes the cost of travel and accommodations). - cosmetic procedures (such as Botox, dermabrasion and tattoo removal). - health-related apps, software and programs. - day-spa services (such as baths, saunas and aesthetic treatments).